JGameCreation/numpy-datasets/docs/user/developers.rst

 #. **Docstrings**: we use the `numpydoc docstring guide <https://numpydoc.readthedocs.io/en/latest/format.html>`_ for documenting the functions directly from the docstrings and automatically generating the documentation with `sphinx <https://www.sphinx-doc.org/en/master/>`_.
 Please provide codes with up-to-date docstrings.

-#. **Continuous Integration**: to ensure that all the SymJAX functionalities are tested after each modifition run ``pytest`` from the main SymJAX directory.
+#. **Continuous Integration**: to ensure that all the numpy-datasets functionalities are tested after each modifition run ``pytest`` from the main numpy-datasets directory.
 All tests should pass before considering a change to be successful.
 If new functionalities are added, it is highly preferable to also add a simple test in the ``tests/`` directory to ensure that results are as expected.
 A Github action will automatically test the code at each ``push`` (see :ref:`testcode`).